mehmandarov/randomstrings/README.md

 This is a demo application built with MicroProfile and currently running setup to run on OpenLiberty.
 It will return a combination of a random adjective and a noun.

-The generation of the executable jar file can be performed by issuing the following command
+The generation of the executable jar file can be performed by issuing the following command:

     mvn clean package

 This will create an executable jar file **randomstrings.jar** within the _target_ maven folder.
-This can be started by executing the following command
+This can be started by executing the following command:

     java -jar target/randomstrings.jar